 HDFS 020/SOC 020 (this is one course that is cross-listed such that students may sign up under HDFS 020 or SOC 020) is an interdisciplinary course that aims to introduce students to the study of aging.
-Through lectures, in-class discussions, assigned readings and other assigned materials, and various in and out of class activities and assignments, students will be introduced to and have the opportunity to learn about common biological, psychological and sociological changes associated with aging.
+Through lectures, in-class discussions, assigned readings and related reading quizzes, and various in and out of class activities and assignments, students will be introduced to and have the opportunity to learn about common biological, psychological and sociological changes associated with aging.
 Students will also gain knowledge about individual, family, community, and societal level adaptations that may occur in response to these changes; individual and social meanings of aging and old age; and the form of ageism that negatively affects people in old age and influences attitudes, policies and practices related to old age.

 L/L Commons 216 (View Campus Map)

 Note: These dates may not be accurate for select courses during the Summer Session.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.